fstark/blog/content/blog/plotty/plotty.md

 Note: the bot's token is stored in the non-commited file ``midjourney/midjourney-bot-token``.

 Oh, and don't enter anything that the AI would find sucpicious.
-A prompt of *"PHILIP K DICK black and white line art constant thickness simple children coloring book"* would trigger the bot, because, you know, *DICK*, and MidJourney will then decide to respond with a *private* message, which obviously my message capture bot won't get.
+A prompt of *"PHILIP K DICK black and white line art constant thickness simple children coloring book"* would not trigger the image capture bot, because, you know, *DICK*, and MidJourney will then decide to respond with a *private* message, which obviously will get lost.
 So be it.

-Anyway, at the end, we get this running.
+Anyway, at the end, I got this running.

 ### Tracing the image